DrehanM/PintOperatingSystem/doc/project3.md

 ### Rationale

 The thread_fd_t struct is modified so that it can accommodate either an open file or an open directory.
 This allows a thread's fd_map to contain all open files and directories rather than storying them in separate lists while retaining a very simple way of identifying an element of the list as belonging to either a directory or a regular file.
+By similar logic, adding the isdir argument to the aforementioned functions also serves as a quick way to change function behavior between accomodating a file and a directory.
+Finally, the `dir_entry` struct format lends itself to the directory contents structure enumerated above, as the fields can be marshalled to and from the directory file easily.

 ## Additional Question Section